FAQs

 If you’re a high school student, register to take the First Round Exam, take a look at Resources for preparation, and tell all your friends!

 For everyone else, we can always use help with funding so we can run a training camp and cover the team’s travel costs.
-If you’re qualified, we’d love help with question-writing.
+If you’re qualified*, we’d love help with question-writing and coaching.
 Most importantly, though, make sure to tell everyone you know (especially high school students) about us!

 Who can participate?